thecppzoo/thecppzoo.github.io/ultimate-callable/part1.md

 This way you can use it directly as the callback, if you don't, even if everything is perfectly inlined, **you will still pay the price of wrapping the instance-function implementation, even if the wrapper is not necessary**, as proven by the example above in which `callbackFirst` is just a fully inlined wrapper around `processOrder`.

-If you think using a capturing lambda might help, remember that a capturing lambda won't ever be the receiver (because you won't be able to make the `this` paramater explicit), thus, any way you set the callback you'll have to wrap the lambda, typically with yet another (non capturing) lambda.
+If you think using a capturing lambda might help, remember that a capturing lambda won't ever be the receiver (because you won't be able to make the `this` paramater explicit in the parameter list), thus, any way you set the callback you'll have to wrap the lambda, typically with yet another (non capturing) lambda.
 The code below implements this idea, and introduces the small buffer optimization:

 ```c++
 #include <utility>